enthought/traits/docs/source/TUIUG/factories_advanced_extra.rst

 only items that pass the filter are displayed.
 This feature can be very useful when dealing with lengthy lists.
 You can specify a filter to apply to the table either directly, or via another trait.
-Table filters must be instances of enthought.traits.ui.api.TableFilter, or of a subclass of TableFilter.
+Table filters must be instances of traitsui.api.TableFilter, or of a subclass of TableFilter.
 Some subclasses of TableFilter that are provided by the Traits UI package include EvalTableFilter, RuleTableFilter, and MenuTableFilter.
 (See the *Traits API Reference* for details about these classes.)
 The Traits UI package also provides